kukhpo/kukhpo/README.md

 ## 🌐 Let's Build Something
-I’m always open to discussing new projects, collaborating on innovative ideas, or just having a chat about tech, travel, and everything in between.
+I’m always open to exploring new projects, collaborating on ambitious ideas, or connecting over tech, travel, and the systems that shape how we live!
 - 💼 **LinkedIn**: [Polina Kukhar](https://www.linkedin.com/in/pokukhlink/)
 - 📧 **Email**: kukhappo@gmail.com